coderschool-ta/cs-web-design-materials/exercises/exercise_4.md

     <img src="https://i.imgur.com/8sBuHyM.png" alt="filezilla-2">

-11. Now, we will start the file transfering:
+11. Now, we will start the file transferring:
     * Select all files in `my-first-wp-site-prod` folder by pressing `Ctrl-A` or `Cmd-A`
-    * Move all files from `/my-first-wp-site-prod` in local to `/htdocs`in remote to start the uploading process (I have 1760 files total to upload)
+    * Move all files from `/my-first-wp-site-prod` in local to `/htdocs` in remote to start the uploading process (I have 1760 files total to upload)
     * When there is a 'Target file exists' notice, choose 'Overwrite if different size' and tick 'Apply to current queue only'

     This process will take 1 to 2 hours so make sure you have a good internet connection when you are doing this.